fyrus7/FyrusDigitalAlarmClock/README.md

 - ( Adafuirt_GFX_Library / Fonts / HERE ).

 # What to connect where?
-- connect display and DS3231 to I2C pin as usual.
+- connect Display & DS3231 I2C ( VCC to VCC / GND to GND / SDA to A4 / SCL to A5 )
-- connect SQW pin  to pin 2 of Arduino (D2 / Interrupt - INT0)
+- connect Pin 2 to SQW pin  (D2 / Interrupt - INT0)
-- connect button 1 to pin 3 (D3 / Interrupt - INT1)
+- connect Pin 3 to button 1 (D3 / Interrupt - INT1)
-- connect button 2 to pin 4.
+- connect Pin 4 to button 2
-- connect Buzzer to pin 5.
+- connect Pin 5 to Buzzer positive.

 # HOW TO USE
 2 Button operation: